Who makes All 4 available to me?

 All 4 is made available to you by Channel Four Television Corporation which is a statutory corporation established under the Broadcasting Act 1990.
 Our postal address is 124 Horseferry Road, London SW1P 2TX.

 Should I read any other information or terms?

-Additional terms may also apply to some of our Digital Products and Services and they will be made clear to you at the relevant page or point of access.
+Additional terms may also apply to some of our digital products and services within All 4 and these will be made clear to you at the relevant page or point of access.